 You may temporarily suspend your membership—for a minimum of one month and a maximum of six consecutive months during a one-year period.
 To put a hold on your membership, visit Member Services.
-You will need to provide a 15-day written notice in advance of your electronic funds transfer (EFT) date prior to membership being placed on hold.
 A monthly fee of $10 will be paid for the duration of the hold period.
 Annual memberships may be put on hold by paying the monthly fees of $10 up front.

 You can pay for your membership with a credit/debit card, or via electronic fund transfer (EFT) from a checking account.
 You're automatically signed up for the next eligible draw date—either the 1st or 15th of the month.
 You can choose which of these dates you prefer for your monthly payment.
 Visit Member Services to change payment method or date.